bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-stem-ranging-bundle.md

 {% img Mounting the Flow V2 deck; wide; /images/tutorials/getting_started_stem_ranging/getting_started_with_stem_ranging_770px.jpg %}
 {% img Mounting the Flow V2 deck; wide; /images/tutorials/getting_started_stem_ranging/getting_started_with_stem_ranging_770px-2.jpg %}

-For more information about how to mount an expansion deck please see the [Getting started with expansion decks](/tutorials/getting-started-with-expansion-decks/) tutorial.
+For more information about how to mount an expansion deck please see the {% id_link getting-started-expansion-decks %} tutorial.
 {% endsi_step %}

 {% si_step installing Python and the cflib%}